About this listing

 Hi, I’m Sheila and I was born in this house, built by my great grandfather in 1887.
 Though I have a degree in Textile Design and teach art, my passion is

 ecology/environment.
-I am co-founder of Green Sod Ireland, working to protect Irish ecosystems and that’s where I’m in my element!
+I am co-founder of Green Sod Ireland, working to establish WildAcres across Ireland to create safe habitats, vital for biodiversity.
 I am vegetarian, an animal lover and though I’ve always had dogs I how have two rescued cats.
-In 1987, myself and my sister bought, restored and now maintain a small Joycean museum: The Nora Barnacle House in Galway city, just a short distance from my home.
 I love the Visual Arts, reading and good food…… I’m easy-going and enjoy meeting new people, so looking forward to welcoming you to Galway.
 It’s a lovely city, more like a small town, full of culture and craic.